NTC Thermistor Sizing for Capacitor Inrush

 Key Relationships

-where is the NTC resistance at ambient temperature (typically 25 °C).
-This is the worst-case scenario — power applied at the peak of the AC cycle with the capacitor fully discharged.
+Here, is the NTC's resistance at room temperature — usually specified at 25 °C. This represents the absolute worst case: power applied right at the peak of the AC waveform with the capacitor completely empty.

-For a fully discharged capacitor (), this simplifies to:
+If you're starting with a fully discharged capacitor where , this simplifies nicely:

 Worked Example: 230 VAC Offline Supply

-Let's size an NTC for a common scenario:
+Let's walk through a real sizing exercise for a pretty common scenario:

 - Filter capacitance:

-- NTC hot resistance: (from datasheet at operating temperature)
+- NTC hot resistance: (typical value from datasheets at operating temperature)

-Step 2 — Verify peak inrush with selected value:Comfortably under our 15 A target.
-Good.
+Step 2 — Double-check the actual peak inrush with that selected value:That's comfortably under our 15 A target, so we're good to go.
+A little margin never hurt anyone.

-Step 3 — Time constant:The inrush event is essentially over within — about two full mains cycles.
-The thermistor will begin self-heating during this window, but the cold resistance dominates the limiting.
+Step 3 — Calculate the time constant:The inrush event essentially wraps up within about , which is roughly 36 milliseconds — that's about two complete mains cycles.
+The thermistor starts heating itself up during this window, but the cold resistance is what's doing the heavy lifting for current limiting.

-Step 4 — Energy absorbed by the NTC:You need an NTC rated for at least 17.4 J of single-pulse energy.
-A device like the Ametherm SL32 2R522 (22 Ω, 2.2 A steady-state, 45 J max energy) would be a suitable candidate with comfortable margin.
+Step 4 — Work out the energy absorbed by the NTC:You need an NTC rated for at least 17.4 J of single-pulse energy.
+Something like the Ametherm SL32 2R522 would work here — that's a 22 Ω device rated for 2.2 A steady-state current and 45 J maximum energy.
+Plenty of margin, which is exactly what you want.

-Step 5 — Steady-state dissipation check:At full load, suppose the supply draws 2 A RMS through the NTC.
-The hot resistance dissipation is:
+Step 5 — Check the steady-state power dissipation:Let's say your supply pulls 2 A RMS at full load, and all of that flows through the NTC.
+The hot resistance dissipation works out to:

 Practical Design Considerations

-Worst-case timing: The absolute worst case is power applied at the AC peak with a fully discharged capacitor.
-If your product can be power-cycled rapidly, the NTC may still be warm (low resistance) from the previous cycle and won't limit the next inrush effectively.
-Datasheets specify a cool-down time — typically 30–60 seconds.
-If your application demands rapid cycling, consider a fixed resistor with a bypass relay or an active limiter IC.
-Derating: NTC energy ratings are specified at 25 °C ambient.
-In a warm enclosure (say 50 °C), the thermistor starts at a lower resistance and absorbs more energy per event.
-Derate accordingly — a 30% margin on energy is a sensible minimum.
-Multiple capacitors: If your design has several capacitors across different rails that all charge simultaneously, sum their contributions to get the total energy the NTC must handle.
-Placement: The NTC goes in series with the AC line, before the bridge rectifier.
-This way it limits current on both half-cycles during the initial charge.Try It
+Worst-case timing matters more than you think: The absolute worst-case scenario is when you apply power right at the peak of the AC waveform with a completely discharged capacitor.
+But here's something that catches people — if your product can be power-cycled quickly, the NTC might still be warm (meaning low resistance) from the previous power-up cycle.
+In that state, it won't limit the next inrush nearly as effectively.
+Check the datasheet for cool-down time — you're typically looking at 30 to 60 seconds.
+If your application needs to handle rapid power cycling, you'll want to consider a fixed resistor with a bypass relay or switch to an active limiter IC instead.
+Derating is non-negotiable: Those NTC energy ratings in the datasheet are specified at 25 °C ambient temperature.
+Stick that thermistor in a warm enclosure — say 50 °C, which is pretty typical — and it starts at a lower resistance and ends up absorbing more energy per inrush event.
+Always derate.
+I usually aim for at least 30% margin on the energy rating as a bare minimum.
+Some designs warrant even more if thermal conditions are tight.
+Multiple capacitors complicate things: If your design has several capacitors across different rails that all charge up at the same time during power-on, you need to sum up all their individual energy contributions.
+That total is what the NTC has to handle.
+This is one of those details that's easy to miss if you're only thinking about the main bulk cap.
+Placement is simple but critical: The NTC goes in series with the AC line input, before the bridge rectifier.
+Position it there and it limits current on both half-cycles during that initial charging surge.
+Put it anywhere else and you're probably not getting the protection you think you are.Try It

-Rather than running these calculations by hand every time you spec a new power supply, open the Inrush Current Limiter (NTC) Calculator and plug in your supply voltage, capacitance, target inrush current, and NTC hot resistance.
-The tool instantly returns the required cold resistance, peak current, time constant, and absorbed energy — giving you the numbers you need to pick the right thermistor on the first try.
+Rather than grinding through these calculations by hand every single time you're specing a new power supply — and let's be honest, nobody enjoys that — you can open the Inrush Current Limiter (NTC) Calculator and just plug in your supply voltage, capacitance, target inrush current, and the NTC's hot resistance.
+The calculator instantly spits out the required cold resistance, actual peak current, time constant, and absorbed energy.
+It gives you everything you need to pick the right thermistor on the first try, which beats the alternative of ordering three different parts and testing them all.

 Related Articles